-SIMPROCESS runs under Windows operating systems, plus operating systems besides Windows.
+SIMPROCESS runs under Windows and Linux operating systems.
 (See "Hardware and Software Requirements" on page 26.)
 Models are fully compatible across platforms-providing the flexibility to run large simulations on faster computers and take advantage of existing hardware.
-As hardware and operating system technology moves forward, SIM-PROCESS will take advantage of them.
+As hardware and operating system technology moves forward, SIMPROCESS will take advantage of them.